Data-compatibility of algorithms: The problem and the algorithm

 where

-For this task we construct and employ an iterative Hybrid Subgradient Method (HSM) that uses the powers of the operator $T$ combined with subgradient steps.
+For this task we employ an iterative Hybrid Subgradient Method (HSM) that uses the powers of the operator $T$ combined with subgradient steps.
 We denote by $\partial f(x^{k})$ the subgradient set of $f$ at $x^{k}.$